Who is Mark Wright? Strictly Come Dancing Christmas Special 2019 contestant

 What has Mark Wright stated about coming again to Strictly?

-He might have all the time appeared a assured character throughout his time on TOWIE, however Wright admitted to HEARALPUBLICIST that he’s so nervous to be again that he may even collapse.
+He could have all the time appeared a assured character throughout his time on TOWIE, however Wright admitted to HEARALPUBLICIST that he’s so nervous to be again that he might even collapse.

 “The nerves used to be that bad that you couldn’t be any more nervous, so what’s the next level?
 It’s got to be fainting surely.
 Because I am that bad,” he defined.